How to Figure Out Your Food Storage Manufacture Date

 Previously, The Ready Store placed a Julian calendar date on our #10 cans, however, we have recently simplified the everything by printing new, easy-to-read manufacturer dates!

 Meals-Ready-to-Eat are primarily used by the United States military, which uses a Julian calendar.
-Click on this link to see how MRE manufacture dates are figured.
+Find out more about how MRE manufacture dates are figured.

 Many times, people will ask us “Why don’t you just put an expiration date on the can?”
 The reason is because the expiration date depends on your storage environment.
 Ideally, you would store the food in an environment with temperatures between 60-75 °F.